 Memorable Manitobans: Rodmond Palen Roblin (1853-1937)

 Born at Sophiasburg, Prince Edward County, Ontario on 15 February 1853, son of James Platt Roblin and Deborah R. Roblin, he was educated at Albert College (Belleville, Ontario).
 He worked as a cheese buyer and in 1877 moved to Winnipeg.
 He then moved to Carman where he operated a general store from 1880 to 1886.
 He served as Reeve of the Rural Municipality of North Dufferin for three years, as well as a warden for two years, and a school trustee.
 Active in the early grain trade, he was a founding shareholder of the Northern Elevator Company (1893).
 In 1897, he was a founding director of the Dominion Elevator Company and its first President (1897-1900).

-He unsuccessfully contested Dufferin for the provincial legislature in 1886, and was an unsuccessful candidate for Morden.
-He was elected as an Independent for Dufferin in 1888, and in 1892 he ran unsuccessfully as a Conservative for the Morden seat.
-In 1896 he was elected as Conservative member for Woodlands, and he was soon chosen leader of the party.
+He unsuccessfully contested Dufferin North for the provincial legislature in 1886.
+Elected at a March 1888 by-election, he was acclaimed as an Independent for Dufferin in 1888, and in 1892 he ran unsuccessfully as a Conservative for the Morden seat.
+In 1896 he was elected as Conservative member for Woodlands, re-elected in 1899, and he was soon chosen leader of the party.
 Roblin became Premier in October 1900, re-elected in 1903, 1907, 1910, and 1914, serving until his resignation in 1915 in the midst of a corruption scandal over the construction of the Manitoba Legislative Building.